UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/batch_jobs/batch_directives/index.md

 ## Allocations and Partitions

-The partitions, or queues, on the UArizona HPC which determine the priority of your jobs and resources available to them are shown in the table below.
+The partitions, or queues, on the U of A HPC which determine the priority of your jobs and resources available to them are shown in the table below.
 With the exception of Windfall, these consume your monthly allocation.
 See our [allocations documentation](../../../resources/allocations/) for more detailed information on each.
 The syntax to request each of the following is shown below:

 !!! info "{==:material-alert-decagram:NEW!==} Updated Partitions"
     To improve GPU resource availability, we have three new partitions: `gpu_standard`, `gpu_windfall`, and `gpu_high_priority`.
 This will prevent CPU-only jobs from occupying GPU node resources.
 GPU jobs must use the new partitions to be submitted successfully.